 Maybe you have health insurance, but they won’t cover testosterone injections unless the doctor gives them to you.
 Since most people can’t afford to take time off work every week to visit a doctor’s office, they’re stuck taking either Testim or Androgel or getting testosterone by other means.

-If I had to do it over again, as I said, I’d just contact a mail order compounding pharmacy, get some independent lab tests done, and have a “phone consultation” with one of their doctors.
-And I still might end up doing that, but as far as my medical records go, it’s too late to save on health insurance.
-I already have a documented pre-existing condition.
+Some choose to contact a mail order compounding pharmacy, get some independent lab tests done, and have a “phone consultation” with one of their doctors.

-So take my advice if you think you might need TRT and haven’t been officially diagnosed as hypogonadal by a doctor yet: Get the test done privately and pay in cash.
+If you think you might need TRT and haven’t been officially diagnosed as hypogonadal by a doctor yet there is an option that doesn’t involve the record-hungry healthcare system: Get the test done privately and pay in cash.
 You don’t need a doctor to read the test results.
-If you’re testosterone is low, contact a compounding pharmacy that doesn’t take health insurance.
-You can take the shots yourself in the privacy and comfort of your own home, it won’t be on your medical records, and you won’t end up spending much more than you would with copays to the doctor and pharmacy if you’d gone the traditional route.
+If your testosterone is low, contact a compounding pharmacy or hormone replacement / anti-aging clinic that doesn’t take health insurance.
+You can take the shots yourself in the privacy and comfort of your own home; it won’t be on your medical records; and you won’t end up spending much more than you would with co-pays to the doctor and pharmacy if you’d gone the traditional route.

 The Legality of Mail Order Testosterone: